 EVL should be repeated until obliteration of all varices is accomplished.

-Propranolol or nadolol—nonselective beta blockers that act as portal venous antihypertensives; may decrease the ...
+Propranolol or nadolol—nonselective beta blockers that act as portal venous antihypertensives; ...